AI Note-Taking Apps: We Ranked The 7 Best in 2026

 1. Notion (now with Notion AI)

 Notion is one of the most flexible productivity tools available today.
-With recent upgrades like AI-powered meeting transcription, workspace-wide search, and Notion Mail, it's now more than just a note tool, it's a connected thinking environment for individuals and teams.
+With recent upgrades like AI meeting transcription, workspace-wide search, and Notion Mail.
+It's now aiming to be a connected thinking environment for individuals and teams.

 Key features